 What is the IUD?

-The Intrauterine device (IUD), also known as the copper coil is a small T-shaped plastic and copper device that’s placed into your womb (uterus).
-Most copper coils are made of a T-shaped frame of polyethylene (plastic) and barium sulphate.
-Copper wire is wound around the vertical arm and is a non-hormonal form of contraception.
+The intrauterine device (IUD), also known as the copper coil is a small T-shaped plastic and copper device that’s placed into your womb (uterus).
+Most copper coils are made of a T-shaped frame of polyethylene (plastic) and barium sulphate with copper wire wound around the vertical arm.
+It is a non-hormonal form of contraception.
 Getting pregnant with the copper IUD is unlikely as it is 99% effective.

 How does the IUD work?

-The coil releases copper into your womb which prevents pregnancy by making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
-It can protect from pregnancy from between 5-10 years, which takes away the stress of having to keep track of what pills you’ve taken or what injections you’ve had.
+It releases copper into your womb which prevents pregnancy by affecting sperm motility, preventing egg fertilisation and possibly preventing implantation.
+It can protect from pregnancy for 5 or 10 years, depending on the brand, which takes away the stress of having to keep track of what pills you’ve taken or what injections you’ve had.

 How do I get started?

 To get a coil fitted you will need to go to a GP surgery or sexual health clinic where certain staff are trained to fit them.
 You can contact your GP and ask if they fit coils, or search for clinics that fit coils here.
-Like when going onto many other contraceptives, your doctor or nurse will do some tests to make sure that you can have the coil – like making sure that you’re not pregnant and checking for infections or STIs.
+Your doctor or nurse will do some tests to make sure that you can have the coil – like making sure that you’re not pregnant and checking for infections or STIs.

 Your doctor or nurse will use a speculum (like when you have a smear test) to open up your vagina and then insert the coil through the cervix into the womb.
-Most women find this uncomfortable.
-There is an option to have a local anaesthetic to help with the pain so make sure to discuss this with your GP before the procedure.
+This can be uncomfortable.
+There is an option to have a local anaesthetic to help with the pain and you may be advised to take painkillers, so make sure to discuss this with your doctor or nurse before the procedure.

-Once the IUD has been fitted, it’ll need to be checked by a GP after 3 to 6 weeks to make sure everything is ticking along smoothly.
+Once the IUD has been fitted, it is effective straight away.
+You will be taught how to check the coil is in place by feeling for the threads.
+GP practices and sexual health clinics may offer you an appointment after 3 to 6 weeks to examine you to check the coil and make sure everything is ticking along smoothly.
 Be sure to alert your GP if you have any problems after this initial check, or if you want to have the IUD removed.
-Make sure to also see a GP if you or your partner is at risk of getting an STI, as this can lead to an infection in the pelvis.

 - Have pain in your lower abdomen